samuelduchesne/archetypal/paper/paper.md

 1. Run, modify and analyze collections of EnergyPlus models in a persistent environment;
 2. Convert [EnergyPlus](https://energyplus.net) IDF models to [UMI Template Files](http://web.mit.edu/sustainabledesignlab/projects/umi/index.html);
-3. Convert [EnergyPlus](https://energyplus.net) IDF models to Trnsys [TrnBuild](http://www.trnsys.com/features/suite-of-tools.php) BUI Models.
+3. Convert [EnergyPlus](https://energyplus.net) IDF models to TRNSYS [TrnBuild](http://www.trnsys.com/features/suite-of-tools.php) BUI Models.

 ## EnergyPlus Simulation Environment

-`archetypal` is built on top of Python’s eppy [@Philip2004] and geomeppy packages to handle parsing and modifications of EnergyPlus files.
-Additional functionalities where developed such as a caching system as well as other class methods and properties that are specific to building archetype analysis. `archetypal` lets users query EnergyPlus results to return specific time series in a DataFrame format.
+`archetypal` leverages the Python Eppy [@Philip2004] and GeomEppy [@Bull2016] packages to handle parsing and modifications of EnergyPlus files.
+Additional functionalities where developed such as a caching system and a file upgrade system as well as other class methods and properties that are specific to building archetype analysis. `archetypal` lets users query EnergyPlus results to return specific time series in a DataFrame format.
 For convenience, useful time series such as the space heating, space cooling and domestic hot water profiles are accessible by default.
 Users can also specify other output names and `archetypal` will append the IDF file and rerun the simulation.

 Furthermore, `archetypal` features a caching method that handles simulation results.
 This is particularly useful for reproducible workflows such as the Jupyter Notebook programing environment.
-Reopening a closed notebook and running a cell containing the `run` command will use the cached simulation results instead of lunching EnergyPlus again.
+Reopening a closed notebook and running a cell containing the `run` command will use the cached simulation results instead of executing EnergyPlus again.
 This offers a drastic workflow speed gain especially when larger IDF files can take several minutes to complete.

 ## EnergyPlus to UMI Template